Sarkozy may make headway at G20 on transaction tax push

 A British government source said London's position remained that any transaction tax would have to be global, not at a European level only.

-Germany was initially in favor of the tax idea but has turned lukewarm and is contemplating what the proceeds of such a tax should be used for.
+Germany was initially in favour of the tax idea but has turned lukewarm and is contemplating what the proceeds of such a tax should be used for.

 Outside Europe, China, Canada, Japan and Australia also oppose the idea.